NKOLLOJU2/CA675_Cloud_Assignment1/README.md

 ![alt text](https://github.com/NKOLLOJU2/CA675_Cloud_Assignment1/blob/main/Screenshots/Hive_Task_31.PNG)
 (ii)	The top 10 users by post score
 ```
-hive> SELECT OwnerUserId AS Owner, SUM(Score) AS Grand_Score FROM cloudtechdb.top2gpoststb GROUP BY  OwnerUserId ORDER BY Grand_Score DESC LIMIT 10;
+SELECT SUM(Score) AS Grand_Post_Score, OwnerUserId AS Owner FROM cloudtechdb.top2gpoststb GROUP BY  OwnerUserId ORDER BY Grand_Post_Score DESC LIMIT 10;
 ```
 ![alt text](https://github.com/NKOLLOJU2/CA675_Cloud_Assignment1/blob/main/Screenshots/Hive_Task_3_2.PNG)
-(iii)	The number of distinct users, who used the word “cloud” in one of their posts
+(iii)	The number of distinct users, who used the whole word “cloud” in one of their posts
 ```
 hive> SELECT COUNT(DISTINCT OwnerUserId) AS Owner_Count FROM cloudtechdb.top2gpoststb WHERE (UPPER(Title) LIKE '% CLOUD %' OR UPPER(Body) LIKE '% CLOUD %' OR UPPER(Tags) LIKE '% CLOUD %');
  ```